MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 ---
 title: Preparing your organization for Mesh
 description: Prepare your organization to adopt Mesh and its features.
-Organize a team to manage setup and distribution. ms.service: mesh
+Organize a team to manage setup, deployment, and onboarding. ms.service: mesh
 author: typride
 ms.author: tmilligan